biell/alti-server/FAQ.md

 You need to pick a race type (A to A, or A to B).
 If your track is not a loop, then you will need to place 6 checkpoints throughout your course, with the final checkpoint being the finish line.
+Alternatively, you could set the initial ball score to 5 each with `/set ballScore 5 5`, and have 1 single powerup at the finish line.

 If your track is a loop, divide 6 by the number of laps (note, 6 laps with a single checkpoint will allow for aggressive cheating).
 Generally 2 lap